 "Do you think I could fool you?
 Why would I even try?" she asked, playing on his arrogance.
 "I'm only trying to help you — with a century of Jasper and I by your side, you'll amass riches and power like you've never imagined.
 Are you willing to risk all that for a simple shield and her mind reading mate?"

 "Think about it, Aro.
 Your avarice will destroy everything you've built here," Jasper said quietly, his deep voice startling me.
-It was the first thing he'd said here, though I wondered if he'd been helping in his own, silent way, by projecting a calming influence to the rest of the room.
+It was the first thing he'd said here, though he'd been helping in his own, silent way, by projecting a calming influence to the rest of the room.

-Stiffly, Aro released Alice's hand, allowing her to step back into Jasper's arms.
+Stiffly, Aro released Alice's hand, allowing her to step back and join us.

 Aro cleared his throat and swallowed, the nervous gesture oddly human.
 "It seems we are done here," he murmured.
-"Marcus?
-Caius?" he questioned, without looking in their direction.
+"Marcus?" he questioned, without looking in the other vampire's direction.

-Marcus simply nodded, acknowledging the strength and truth of Alice and Jasper's loyalty.
+Marcus simply nodded, acknowledging the strength of Alice and Jasper's loyalty.